Living Steel: Reception

 In Issue 33 of Challenge, Julia Martin found the game "marvelous to look at.
 Graphically, it is a very attractive game."
-But he noted that although, in theory, the entire universe seemed to be available for play, most of the material in this set referred to the planet of Rhand, with no clear means of leaving the planet's surface.
+But Martin noted that although, in theory, the entire universe seemed to be available for play, most of the material in this set referred to the planet of Rhand, with no clear means of leaving the planet's surface.
 As Martin noted, "The potential for 'high adventure' which the company claims is certainly there, but it may be hard for referees to achieve for their players with the materials presented in the game set alone."
 During character creation, Martin noted the problem with the character class known as Ringer, which has the ability to use high technology equipment such as Power Armor.
 But that equipment needs to be recharged daily, and in the post-apocalyptic setting of Rhand, there is little power to be obtained.
 Martin noted, "The result is that most Ringers which players will create will be played infrequently at best — a frustrating situation since these are the most detailed, motivated and best equipped characters one can generate."
 Martin also did not like combat, saying, "although the combat system is realistic, the methods used to achieve this realism lead to it being very complex.
 Every combat involves consulting a minimum of eight tables.
 A combat which takes seconds or minutes in game time can take a half hour or more in real time quite easily."
-He also found combat to be "incredibly deadly.
+Martin also found combat to be "incredibly deadly.
 The average character can easily die in his or her first combat from only one realistic wound. [...]
 This much realism can easily lead to bored and frustrated players."
 In terms of adventures, Martin warned potential gamemasters that "ideas for adventures are not presented in detail and rely mainly on rather complicated Mission Generation tables, a sort of random scenario generator system for the bare bones of an adventure. [...]
 Considerable referee originality and thought will have to be put into creation of adventures."
 Martin concluded, "Those who really enjoy realistic combat and do not mind complexity and a slower combat sequence in pursuit of it will truly enjoy Living Steel. [...]
 Overall, Living Steel has a fascinating historical setting, wonderful equipment, detailed character creation, problematic game systems, and little support for the referee."

 In the inaugural issue of Games International, Jake Thornton found the movement and combat rules complex, but admitted that "Once you have the hang of it, the movement rules work very nicely [and] blazing away at someone is easy to work out."
 However, Thornton pointed out an apparent dichotomy: although "a large portion of the goodies in the box are to do with combat", the rulebook states "Living Steel should not be a game of military conquest".
 Despite this, he concluded by giving the game an above-average rating of 4 out of 5, saying, "All in all, Living Steel impressed me."